 - Slide the impeller out and ensure that it’s clean of any dirt or debris.

 - Clean the pump and its components in freshwater and remove any algae or dirt.

 - If you see any calcium precipitate, soak the pump and components in a 25/75 solution of muratic/citric acid and freshwater.
 This will break apart any precipitates and make it easy for you to brush them off for cleaning.

 - Once completed, reassemble the pump and ensure the O’Ring is in the proper place.

 - Put the pump back into service and reconnect it to your controller and power.

-- One last tip – don’t forget about your DC power supply and controller!
-It’s good to double check them and ensure they are clean of any dust/dirt.
+One last tip – don’t forget about your DC power supply and controller!
+It’s good to double-check them and ensure they are clean of any dust/dirt.
 Also make sure the DC power supply is mounted in a place with adequate ventilation to keep it cool and dry.

-- Try to clean your DC water flow pumps at least every 4-6 months.
-This type of schedule not only extends the life of your pump and ensures it’s running at optimum efficiency (and saving money), it also helps prevent water pump failures and potential disaster for your fish.
+Try to clean your DC water flow pumps at least every 4-6 months.
+This type of schedule not only extends the life of your pump and ensures it’s running at optimum efficiency (and saving money), it also helps prevent water pump failures and a potential disaster for your fish.

 *We do not recommend using vinegar for cleaning these parts.